 SECTION 3.
 City of Seattle reimbursement.
-Section 3 identifies that the City of Seattle operates and funds a Medic One emergency services program that is separate from the County program but is part of the regional delivery system, and directs that all EMS levy proceeds collected from taxable property located within the legal boundaries of the City of Seattle shall be reimbursed and transferred to the city and used solely for the Seattle Medic One EMS program in accordance with RCW 84.52.069.
+Section 3 identifies that the City of Seattle's Medic One emergency services program is separate from the County program but part of the regional delivery system, and directs that all EMS levy proceeds collected within the legal boundaries of the City of Seattle shall be reimbursed and transferred to